Le Puy-en-Velay FC: History

 The club was founded in 1903 under the name AS Le Puy.
-Since its foundation, the club has changed its name numerous times.
+Since its foundation, the club has changed its name numerous times and has undergone several mergers.
 In 1974, the club changed its name to CO Le Puy and, 17 years later, changed its name to SCO Le Puy.
-The following year, Le Puy changed its name to USF Le Puy and, in 2009, merged with another local club, AS Taulhac, to form the club that exists today.
-Despite being an amateur club today, Le Puy did have a stint in the professional division of Ligue 2 spending five seasons in the league during the 1980s.
+The following year, the club changed its name to USF Le Puy.